 Right up there with Gokor’s early work.
 Dean Lister is the man who inspired John Danaher to develop the system we use today, Lister’s DVD was the first complete BJJ-based leg locking system out there.
 To this day, the K.A.T.C.H. system works like a charm, both in its original and updated version.
 A must, for any self-respecting leg locker out there.

 For those that have an affinity towards kneebars more than other leg locks, Gabriel Arges is the man to seek.
 If you can’t get to him, his instructional on kneebars will more than suffice.
 Expect a detailed breakdown of kneebar mechanics along with some really slick entries.

 While some like kneebars, others like toe holds.
 Braulio Estima likes both, but this instructional is all about toe holds, given that his signature submission, the Estima lock is based on toe hold mechanics.
-More than just a DVD on toe hold technique, this instructional offers a full system that connects various leg locking submissions.
+More than just a DVD on the toe hold technique, this instructional offers a full system that connects various leg locking submissions.
 Legal for the most part.

 Speaking of legal and illegal, Luiza Monteiro has an instructional that covers nothing but IBJJF legal leg locks.
-If you’re a Gi IBJJF competitor by train, these four volumes will teach you everything there is about what you can do to people’s lower body and win in a fair and square way.
+If you’re a Gi IBJJF competitor by train, these four volumes will teach you everything there is about what you can do to people’s lower bodies and win in a fair and square way.

 This is one for true leg lock lovers, and perhaps those with a bit of a sadistic nature.
 Neil has a pretty brutal grappling style, based on catch wrestling.
 While his leg lock system does employ modern positioning principles and tactics, it also leans a lot on the brutal finishing nature of catch-wrestling-style leg locks.
 In terms of this DVD, it is better to have it and not need it, than the other way around.